Ethics In Business

 There is a spiritual component as well.
 Some solutions can take us further down a path towards God, and others take us away from God toward ourselves.
 Indeed, our faith makes plain that unbridled submission to our own desires and wants, will lead us away from God and from our fellow man.
 Thus, we are personally, and inextricably linked with the decisions; and the outcomes have great import in the secular and sacred arenas of our lives.

-There are four aspects of ethical dilemmas that stand out in my experience:
+There are four aspects of ethics dilemmas that stand out in my experience:

 - Ethics vs. character issues